fieryhenry/tbcml/README.md

 #### Prerequisites

-To get started loading mods The Battle Cats you will also need the following software:
+To get started loading mods into The Battle Cats you will also need the following software:

 ##### Download